'Tidal Wave': Hundreds Of Coast Guard Families Show Up To Pop-Up Boston Food Pantry

 Martins fights back tears at the prospect of having to sell.
 "It's like your dream going away," she says.
 "I don't know when I'm going to be able to buy something else.
 How can I save If I'm living paycheck-to-paycheck right now?"

-Another TSA Security Officer, Tom Dasher, is equally worried.
+Another TSA security officer, Tom Dasher, is equally worried.
 He doesn't have his wife's salary to fall back on, because she's also working for the TSA without pay.

 "It weighs on you," he says.
 "You can see it in everyone's faces.
 It is hard.
 And it's going to get tougher."

 To make ends meet, Dasher's using gift cards he got for Christmas.
 Then he'll tap into savings.
-But even that won't last long, with a two-year-old in daycare, and a medical condition that routinely leaves him with big unexpected doctors' bills.
+But even that won't last long, with a 2-year-old in day care and a medical condition that routinely leaves him with big, unexpected doctors' bills.

 "It will eventually get ugly," Dasher says.
 "The math will break down."